 Marrakech is a fun city to explore, yet many visitors prefer to discover it with a guide.
 It’s a city well-known for friendly people.
 Unfortunately, like anywhere, there are some who take advantage of visitors’ unfamiliarity with local customs and lifestyle.
 This is when tours can be helpful.

 There are many tour options.
-Of the tours we have explored that have good reviews, only this Marrakech Discovery Tour with Lunch specifically mentions Lazama Synagogue.
+Of the tours we have explored that have good reviews, only the Marrakech Discovery Tour with Lunch specifically mentions Lazama Synagogue.

-This full-day, small group (maximum 6 people) tour is perfect for first-time visitors to Marrakech.
-It starts and ends at your hotel, and includes entrance fees.
+This full-day, small group (maximum of 6 people) tour is perfect for first-time visitors to Marrakech.
+It starts and ends at your hotel and includes entrance fees.
 You will see the largest mosque in Marrakech, the Lazama Synagogue, Bahia Palace, gardens, statues, and Jemaa el Fnaa (the main square in Marrakech).
+Reserve your Marrakech Discovery tour with lunch here.

 Tours of Marrakech that visit the Mellah